StephenBeard93/stephenbeard93.github.io/_pages/join_in.md

   <textarea name="entry.839337160" placeholder="A brief summary of your work experience and skills"></textarea>

   <label>Motivation and Involvement</label><br>
-  <textarea name="entry.393839841" placeholder="Tell us a bit about yourself and What motivates you to be involved in the Lantern project"></textarea>
+  <textarea name="entry.393839841" placeholder="What motivates you to be involved in the Lantern project"></textarea>

   <input type="submit" value="Submit" />